Links to other sites are provided as a convenience to the viewer. Pfizer accepts no responsibility for the content of linked sites.

 After surgical removal of ovaries, you no longer have menstrual periods.

-Common menopausal symptoms that may vary in intensity include moderate to severe hot flashes, bone loss, and vaginal symptoms.
+Common menopausal symptoms that may vary in intensity include moderate to severe hot flashes, bone loss, and vaginal changes.

 Ask your healthcare professional if you have questions about menopause or if you need more information about menopause and your health.